Scientific Reasoning and Discovery

 • GPAC Scientific Reasoning Natural/Physical Science with Lab

-• GPAC Local/Civic Engagement
+• GPAC Oral Communications

-Scientific Reasoning and Discovery Alternatives
+Scientific Reasoning and Discovery Pre-Approved Alternatives

 Any first year student may select to take one of the pre-approved courses below.
 If you are an engineering student or a student majoring/minoring in a physical or biological science, we strongly recommend you complete whichever of the following introductory courses is required for your program (especially those introductory courses that are prerequisites for later courses in your program).
+Note that these courses are all taught on the Foggy Bottom campus.

 Biology